 Who gets pancreatic cancer?

 Pancreatic cancer is more common in older people.
-Almost half of all new cases are diagnosed in people aged 75 and over.
+More than 45 out of 100 people diagnosed (more than 45%) are aged 75 and over.
 Pancreatic cancer is uncommon in people under 40 years old.
-It occurs almost equally in men and women.

 In England, pancreatic cancer is more common in people living in poorer areas.
 It is more common in White and Black people than in Asian people and in people of mixed or multiple ethnicity.